anoopelias/anoopelias.github.com/_posts/2019-09-30-network-address-translation.md

 ssh: connect to host 10.242.204.104 port 22: Connection refused
 ```

-Maybe lets call it a day and let those ISP folks to get back.
+Maybe let's call it a day and let those ISP folks get back.

 ---

 ### Finally..
-Eventhough the outcome is not positive, this has been a wonderful learning experience.
+Even though the outcome is not positive, this has been a wonderful learning experience.
 I have a Pi in my home which I can remote into whenever I feel like.
 And always looking to do more things with the Pi.

 When you start digging, you might go really deep.
-Be carful to bring your head above once in a while to see what you are doing.
+Be careful to bring your head above once in a while to see what you are doing.

-\* You would need NAT for outgoing requests as well.
+\* You would need NAT for outgoing TCP connections as well.
 Think about it, TCP is a duplex protocol.
 So a packet coming from outside needs to find its way to the 'Private IP'.
-However, it is internally managed by the router.
+However, the port numbers are internally managed by the router.